sayanarijit/RESTEasyCLI/docs/usage.md

 ## Quick start

-For getting started as quickly as possible i.e. to get introduced to the most useful features it provides, we recommend you to try the interactive demo mentioned in the Introduction page.
+To get started as quickly as possible i.e. to get introduced to the most useful features it provides, we recommend you to try the interactive demo mentioned in the Introduction page.

 ## Initialize workspace